The importance of having a COACH and a MENTOR...

 I am still recognized and acknowledged for my strong sense of technical, management, and leadership skills.
 To add to these accomplishments, in recent years I have continued to develop myself professionally by attaining the Leadership of Energy and Environmental Design Accredited Professional / Interior Design and Construction (LEED® ID+C) and earning an MBA in Sustainable Business with a concentration in Green Development.

 All of these experiences have shown me the importance of mentorship and coaching.
-This is what has led me to create HC+ Apprenticeship Development for young people seeking individual and professional guidance in construction trades.
+This is what has led me to create 3H Intro to Pre-Apprenticeship for young people seeking individual and professional guidance in construction trades.
 I realized early that it takes many committed individuals to show responsible emerging professionals how to adjust their perspectives and position themselves wisely, so they can be successful in their careers.

 ~ Coach Green Gene